-In addition, YEF is currently commissioning three other reviews of policy and practice, covering Multi-Agency Child Exploitation (MACE) panels, how the care system can protect children and young people from involvement in violence and a review of parenting programmes and family therapy provision.
+In addition, YEF is currently commissioning two other reviews of policy and practice, covering Multi-Agency Child Exploitation (MACE) panels, and a review of parenting programmes and family therapy provision.
 We are open to teams applying for more than one project, particularly if efficiencies can be achieved through combining methods or reporting.